VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf/index.md

 $$

 The way we solve this optimization is through the use of policy-gradient reinforcement learning algorithms, such as PPO, GRPO and DPO.

+TODO: Summarize process as:
+1. Curate a dataset of preference data

+2. Train a reward model
+3. Use reinforcement learning (RL) "to optimize a language model policy to produce responses assigned high reward without drifting excessively far from the original model." quote from

 {{< reflist >}}